Eversons99/dollar_today/README.md

 Simple script to consult the dollar every day and send a message to the contact or group on telegram.

 # How to use
-✔️ Fork or clone this repository \n
+✔️ Fork or clone this repository <br>
 ✔️ Create .env file, declare variables DOLLAR_TOKEN and DOLLAR_CHAT_ID with your data \n ✔️Run the script with node \n